Darko Lemajić

-Darko Lemajić (Дарко Лемајић; born 20 August 1993) is a Serbian professional footballer who plays as a forward for Belgian club Gent in the Belgian Pro League.
+Darko Lemajić (Дарко Лемајић; born 20 August 1993) is a Serbian professional footballer who plays as a forward for Latvian club RFS in the Optibet Virslīga.

 Club career

 Inđija

 Born in Belgrade, Lemajić made his debut for Inđija, on away match versus Zemun in last fixture match of the 2009–10 Serbian First League, played 6 June 2010 against Zemun.
 He played his Serbian SuperLiga match in the 2010–11 season, against Vojvodina, played on 20 November 2010.
 He also played three more matches for the season.
 After the club relegated in the Serbian First League for the next season again, Lemajić collected 21 league and two cup matches, scoring four goals in both competitions.
 He was linked with Grasshoppers, and was on trial with another club in Switzerland, FC Aarau.
 Although he also was scouted by Italian club Parma, Lemajić stayed in Inđija.
 As like as the previous season, he played 21 matches in the 2012–13 Serbian First League season and scored three goals, but also played just one cup match for the season, without goals.
 During the 2013–14 season, Lemajić appeared on 27 league matches, scoring 9 goals.
 That score promoted him to the best team scorer and one of the most important players for surviving the club in the Serbian First League.
 Lemajić also started the 2014–15 season as the first team captain.
 He scored both goals in opening match for 2–0 home victory against Sloboda Užice.
 During the first half-season, he scored five goals on 10 matches, missing some period because of injury.
 After he spent the whole 2015 with Napredak Kruševac, Lemajić returned in his home club at the beginning of 2016 as a loaned player until the end of 2015–16 Serbian First League season.
 He also extended his loan in summer 2016 for a six months, and stayed with Inđija until the end of 2016.
 In the winter break off-season, Lemajić rejoined the club as a single-player.